Outputs

 Section 2: Per-Group Comparison Sections

-For each [SailfishComparison] group with at least two methods, the file emits an ## 🔬 Comparison Group: {GroupName} section containing:
+For each comparison group on a [Sailfish] class with at least two methods, the file emits a section:

 - Method: Test case display name